hashicorp/terraform-provider-azurerm/examples/deploy-virtual-appliance-from-marketplace/README.md

 B. using GUI:

-search and choose for the solution in Azure Marketplace. scroll down and click on "want to deploy programmatically?"
+Search and choose for the solution in Azure Marketplace. scroll down and click on "want to deploy programmatically?"

 ![wanttodeployprogrammatically](https://user-images.githubusercontent.com/18166141/50479221-25053a00-09de-11e9-82cf-c779acaa272a.jpg)